paul-kline/sigcse2024-plcc/Docs/setup.md

     plcc --version
     ```

-    You should see something similar to the below, which means everything
+    You should see something similar to the following, which means everything
     is working.

 ![](images/11-verify-setup-in-bash.jpg)